Connect with us

 Also known as additive manufacturing, 3D printing for construction involves laying down layers of materials successively to build a complete project.

-3D printing for buildings is done using specialized 3D printers, designed to create large-scale structures layer by layer using additive manufacturing techniques.
+3D printing for buildings makes use of specially developed customized 3D printers to produce large-scale structures layer-by-layer using additive manufacturing methods.

-A typical 3D printing construction project usually begins with a 3D digital model of the building that needs to be constructed.
+A typical 3D printing construction project usually begins with a 3D digital model of the building to be constructed.

-The model is virtually sliced into individual layers.
-Thereafter, the printing robot or gantry system moves along a pre-determined path to place each layer of material, tracing outlines and pushing out material until the entire process is completed.
+This model is virtually sliced into individual layers.
+Then, the printing robot or gantry system moves on a predetermined path to place each layer of material, tracing outlines, and extruding material until it’s all complete.

-The most common technique of 3D printing for building involves a robotic arm that places concrete while moving in a back-and-forth motion.
-Other techniques include powder binding and additive welding.
+The most common 3D printing technique for building employs a robotic arm that places concrete while following a back-and-forth motion.
+Other techniques incorporate powder binding and additive welding.

 Lewis Grand Hotel in Philippines.